dtk/dtk-getting-started-examples/example-services/spark/scenarios/02_InteractingWithSparkService/01_SparkServiceWebAndSshAccess.md

 +------------+----------+-------------+-----------+--------------+-----------+-------------------------------------------+
 3 rows in set
 ```
-For the case of spark to view cluster status teh user can connect to the master node on port 8080, i.e., using the url:
+For the case of spark to view cluster status thd user can connect to the master node on port 8080, i.e., using the url:
 ```
 http://ec2-54-88-11-179.compute-1.amazonaws.com:8080
 ```